mozilla/addons-frontend/README.md

 ### Prettier

 We use [Prettier][] to automatically format our JavaScript code and stop all the on-going debates over styles.

-As a developer, you have to run it (with `yarn prettier-dev`) before submitting a Pull Request.
+### Pre-commit hook

+We use [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged) to configure and run a pre-commit hook whenever you add a commit locally using Git.
+This hook will automatically run `Prettier` on your code, and will also check it for `eslint` and `flow` errors.
+If any errors exist, you will see a message similar to:

+`✔ Reverting to original state because of errors...`

+which will be followed by the details of the error(s).
+The last line of output will say:

+`husky > pre-commit hook failed (add --no-verify to bypass)`

+As per this message, you can bypass this hook by adding `--no-verify` to your `git commit` command, but we do not recommend doing this.
+Instead, you should fix any errors reported and then run `git commit` again, and it should succeed.

 ### Code coverage